u1-liquid/openpollslack-i18n/README.md

 /poll lang th "What's your favourite color ?"
 "Red" "Green" "Blue" "Yellow"
 ```

-# Open source poll for slack
+# Open source poll for Slack

-Welcome to the open source poll for slack.
+Welcome to the open source poll for Slack.
 This repository is hosted on [GitLab](https://gitlab.com/openpollslack/openpollslack).
 [Github repository](https://github.com/KazuAlex/openpollslack) is only a mirror.
 But feel free to open new issues on both.